tonym128/tonym128.github.io/_posts/2019-04-21-building-your-own-game-console.markdown

-I think it's at the point where I can gauge community interest in a project like this and get feedback to help drive a course forwards.
+I think its at the point where I can gauge community interest in a project like this and get feedback to help drive a course forwards.